claraqin/neonMicrobe/README.md

 ## Methods paper

-A methods paper describing the use of `neonMicrobe` is currently in preparation.
+A methods paper describing the use of `neonMicrobe` is currently in review.

 # Quick Start